|

 I've altered my pages to display better on browsers other than Internet Explorer, such as Google Chrome and Mozilla Firefox (for you techies: I removed the now deprecated <basefont> tag, recognized only by Explorer).

-January 5, 2012: Entry #0112, Chester, is the first of what will ultimately be three entries on our first family dog, a Tibetan Terrier named Chester.
+January 5, 2012: Entry #0112, Chester, is the first of three entries on our first family dog, a Tibetan Terrier named Chester.

 December 29, 2011: Entry #0111, Word processors, describes an interesting 1963 study on human factors in word processing, for which I did some of the programming.